 Pool Fence Height

-There are many thing to take into consideration when it comes time to install pool fencing.
-Height is perhaps the most important contributing factor in many instances and and where it is installed, along with the climbability of the material will help you determining the perfect height for your fence.
+There are many things to take into consideration when it comes time to install pool fencing.
+Height is perhaps the most important contributing factor in many instances and where it is installed, along with the climbability of the material will help you determine the perfect height for your fence.

 Pool fencing regulations vary but there must be at least 4 1/2 feet of fence per most building codes.
 The taller the fence, the more likely it is that small children will not be able to climb over it, thus eliminating a major safety hazard.
 The strength and durability of the fence will also play a major role when it is installed, and you will want to make sure that you continue to keep up with fence repairs and upkeep in order to meet compliances.